-- For Parishioners, Fee $1000 (Contributors to the church on a regular basis).
+- For Parishioners, Donation $1000 (Contributors to the church on a regular basis).

-- For Non-Parishioners, Fee $1200.
-Fees must be Paid in full one month in advance of the Weddings Date.
+- For Non-Parishioners, Donation $1200.
+Donations must be offered to the parish in full one month in advance of the Weddings Date.

 Marriage Outside of St. Joseph Church (International, Out of State or Parish)